vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 The dataset source used in the project is from Kaggle and the link for the same is :
        #### https://www.kaggle.com/c/fake-news/data
+train.csv: A full training dataset with the following attributes:

+id: unique id for a news article
+title: the title of a news article
+author: author of the news article
+text: the text of the article; could be incomplete
+label: a label that marks the article as potentially unreliable
+1: unreliable
+0: reliable
+test.csv: A testing training dataset with all the same attributes at train.csv without the label.

+submit.csv: A sample submission that you can

 The orignal dataset contains 3 files and 11 columns , which include 6 for string , 3 for id , 2 for integer respectively.
 The dataset has 3 files in CSV format where only 2 files were used which are "train.CSV" and "test.csv"